subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 4: $z_1 = {yT\over{2dJ}}$ and $z_2 = \tanh\ y$ when $T > 2dJ$

 These two functions are plotted in figure 4 for the case when the temperature $T$ is very high.
 In this case the line $z_1$ only intersects $z_2$ at $y=0$ which corresponds to $m=0$, i.e., there is no preferred orientation for the spins.
-This is due to the fact that the high temperature introduces thermal energy that causes some of the spins to be misaligned with the mean field.
+This is due to the fact that the high temperature introduces random thermal fluctuations that overcome the ordering tendency due to the mutual interactions.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat5.png)